UPDATE: 2021-05-06 Tape deck now also controlled via a Psion Series 3a 😀

 Around October 2020 I got the cassette deck out again and this time it was a little ill.
 Common with all decks of this range & era a small plastic motor drive wheel becomes brittle & cracks with age but thanks to a quick visit to tapeheads.net I managed to diagnose & fix the problem.
 Another issue these Technics decks suffer with is tarnishing/oxidation of the contacts behind the front panel push-buttons used for all the main functions (STOP/PLAY/FF Dolby off/on etc.) and mine was displaying some intermittent symptoms – i.e. I would press “FF” but the deck actually goes into “PLAY”.

-Having been a fan and avid user of the Raspberry Pi ever since its introduction I’m always looking for ways to modernise old equipment and add extra functions using a Pi here and there – what if I could replicate the resistor chain and have a series of relays, RPi GPIO controlled, to remotely control the tape deck from my phone over wifi?
+As a long term fan and avid user of the Raspberry Pi ever since its introduction I’m always looking for ways to modernise old equipment and add extra functions using a Pi here and there – what if I could replicate the resistor chain and have a series of relays, RPi GPIO controlled, to remotely control the tape deck from my phone over wifi?
 I already had a Pi sat next to the Hi-Fi as I had a new turntable with a built-in USB audio output and had used Icecast/Darkice on the Pi to stream the turntable audio around the house.
 I reckoned I could interface relays/resistors controlled via GPIO to the the existing connector CN5/CP5 with only 2 wires (GND & input) to control the cassette deck.
 I imagined a web interface to the RPi with buttons on to mimic the tape-deck’s control panel that would ground the resistor chain at the appropriate point to send the correct signal to the control mechanism.
 The relay only needs to be operated for a fraction of a second to simulate what happens when a user presses the button.

 I found some great resources on the internet such as Thomas Stewart’s RasPi control for a reel-to-reel deck.
 I prototyped two different approaches: a minimalist python-based script and a Node-Red version (both of them inspired by Henry Cheung’s E-tinkers.com blog).
 The python script performed both the web server function and controlled the relays directly via GPIO pins, the Node-Red implementation produced a UI with buttons that executed individual python scripts to control the GPIO signals.

 I went for a 4-relay module initially to give me STOP/PLAY/FF/REW but there’s no reason why this couldn’t be expanded to add more relays to cover other functions like REC/PAUSE/DolbyB/DolbyC etc. The 4 functions are enough for me right now, occasional listening to old cassettes.
+Selecting a relay module that’s controlled via I2C would make more sense if I were going for replicating all 16 buttons on the deck’s front panel, but a direct GPIO pin–>relay mapping for now is not too cumbersome for the main 4 functions.

 I decided to install the relay module outside the tape-deck so that either a Pi can be used to control the relays or another dedicated piece of passive hardware like a box on a long-ish lead with plain old push button switches….